-Cognitive Behavioural Therapy – CBT for Body Dysmorphic Disorder in London, Sevenoaks and UK-wide
+Cognitive Behavioural Therapy – CBT for Body Dysmorphic Disorder in London, UK-wide and online via video-link

 If you are significantly preoccupied and emotionally distressed about aspects of your appearance, perceived flaws or physical characteristics, you could be struggling with Body Dysmorphic Disorder (BDD).
 The most effective treatment for BDD is Cognitive Behavioural Therapy and the research evidence demonstrates that CBT can be used to affectively treat this problem.

-We provide Cognitive Behavioural Therapy for Body Dysmorphic Disorder from our main centres in Sevenoaks and London, as well as from over one hundred satellite clinics from around the UK.
+We provide Cognitive Behavioural Therapy for Body Dysmorphic Disorder from our main centre in London, as well as from over one hundred satellite clinics from around the UK.
 You can organise CBT for Body Dysmorphic Disorder with one of our qualified CBT specialists within a few days of your enquiry and the CBT appointments can be delivered in person or online via video link.
-Our appointments process is fast and straight forward and we always start with a free initial call to ensure that we can help before starting therapy.
+Our appointments process is fast and straightforward and we always start with a free initial call to ensure that we can help before starting therapy.

 To arrange an initial appointment with one of our BABCP accredited CBT specialists, you can complete the simple contact form on this page, email firstname.lastname@example.org or call 01732 808626.